0xsisyfos/PredictionMarket/README.md

 [![Screenshot-2024-09-08-at-12-34-17.png](https://i.postimg.cc/mrTDQKds/Screenshot-2024-09-08-at-12-34-17.png)](https://postimg.cc/gxBmptFS)

 Once deployed, you will see the contract details (address, ABI, bytecode) in the **Deployed Contracts** section.
 You can now interact with the contract to open/close the betting period, place bets, and withdraw winnings.
+Note: You'll need to fund the contract so it can pay the winnings.

 Congratulations, you have just deployed your very first dApp on Linea Sepolia Testnet!